chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 resolved according to the function resolution algorithm in :ref:`Function_Resolution`.

-Operator overloading is achieved by defining a function with a name specified by that operator.
-This function is declared with the ``operator`` keyword.
+To define an overloaded operator, use the ``operator`` keyword to define a function with the same name as the operator.
 The operators that may be overloaded are listed in the following table:

 ======== ===============================
 arity    operators